jfinkels/flask-restless/docs/requestformat.rst

 :http:statuscode:`400`.
 Errors are included in the ``errors`` element in the top-level JSON document in the response body.

-If a request triggers certain types of errors, the SQLAlchemy session will be rolled back.
-Currently these errors are
+If a request triggers a :exc:`sqlalchemy.exc.SQLAlchemyError` (or any subclass of that exception, including :exc:`~sqlalchemy.exc.DataError`, :exc:`~sqlalchemy.exc.IntegrityError`, :exc:`~sqlalchemy.exc.ProgrammingError`, etc.), the session will be rolled back

-* :exc:`~sqlalchemy.exc.DataError`,
-* :exc:`~sqlalchemy.exc.IntegrityError`,
-* :exc:`~sqlalchemy.exc.ProgrammingError`,
-* :exc:`~sqlalchemy.orm.exc.FlushError`.

 .. _jsonp: